AsmaaLotfy/AsmaaLotfy/README.md

 ###

-<h5 align="left">I'm ... from ....<br><br>🌱 I'm currently learning: Java programing.<br>👯 I'm looking to collaborate on Bioinformatics, Data Analysis and software development projects.<br>💼 Open to:  Bioinformatics and software development<br>📫 reach me at: aasmaa.lotfy@gmail.com</h5>
+<h4 align="left">I'm a hard-working engineer with a diverse background in applied Computer Science at hardware and software level. <br>Currently, I'm Interested in the interaction between Biology and Computer Science.<br>I'm seeking to apply my experience to a real-world cooperative environment which provides professional development, interesting experience and personal growth.<br><br>🌱 I'm currently learning: Java programing.<br>👯 I'm looking to collaborate on Bioinformatics, Data Analysis and software development projects.<br>💼 Open to:  Bioinformatics and software development<br>📫 reach me at: aasmaa.lotfy@gmail.com</h4>

 ###